Art, Painting and Artist Signature Guides: Attribution Clues, Medium, Edition Details, Condition and Provenance

 - Provenance: gallery labels, receipts, exhibition history, estate records, and prior appraisals can support research.

-- Comparable sales: the closest comps match artist, medium, size, date, subject, condition, and sale venue.
+- Market evidence: the closest market evidence match artist, medium, size, date, subject, condition, and sale venue.

 When to use the free screener